Marketcircle/AXElements/README.markdown

     require 'ax_elements'

     finder = app_with_bundle_identifier 'com.apple.finder'
-    set_focus finder # bring to the front so you can see it happening
+    set_focus_to finder # bring to the front so you can see it happening

     type "\\COMMAND+n"
     sleep 1 # this is so you can see it happen in "slow motion"